New Flint water crisis related charges against top state official

 Defense Attorney Gerald Lax declined to comment directly on the new charges, except to say they weren’t a surprise.

-“We had some indication that he might consider the filing additional charges.
-But the specifics and details were made known to us only this morning,” says Lax.
+“We had some indication that he might consider filing additional charges, but the specifics and details were made known to us only this morning,” says Lax.

 Five other defendants are charged with involuntary manslaughter in connection to the Flint water crisis.